 My answer: Yes.
 Bring her in.
 There is no age cut off for most gynecologists (the youngest patient I have seen was 10), and the visit covers a myriad of topics (sexually active or not) and questions.

-A big benefit to bringing girls in early is they have a trusted resource besides Google and their friends.
+A big benefit to bringing teen girls in early to see a gynecologist is they have a trusted resource besides Google and their friends.

 Let’s review what to expect during a gyn visit for a teenager.

 - First she will get triaged by the nurses, this includes a blood pressure and weight check, and a general review of any medical concerns or issues she may have.

 - Although every doctor is a little different, the guidelines do NOT recommend a pelvic exam unless the patient wants an STD test, has pelvic pain/ discharge, or has another complaint that requires an exam.

 - Most of the visit is a counseling visit when they come to see me.
 We discuss any concerns they may have, questions about myths they have heard online or from friends.

 - We review the recommendations for vaccines (Gardasil, meningitis, flu when applicable).

 - Sometimes during our chat, it becomes clear there may be a menstrual issue that we can address to help improve quality of life.

 Speaking of menstrual issues, did you know girls are still missing school because of bad periods???
 In some households, pads/ tampons become too costly.
 It pains me when I hear what some of these girls suffer through.
 Parents, an easy way for you to gauge if your daughter’s cycle is too heavy is if she is bleeding through her clothes and sheets at night.
 That means her flow is TOO heavy.